krsiakdaniel/movies-old/study-plan.md

-## 📚 Study plan
+# 📚 Study plan

-What I learnt about JavaScript, TypeScript, React and other things.
+My study plan shows what I learnt about JavaScript, TypeScript, React and other technologies.

 ## React